yangxdong/template/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: 副研究员
+role: Associated Reseacher

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: 中国科学院计算技术研究所
+  - name: Institute of Computing Technology, Chinese Academy of Sciences
     url: www.ict.ac.cn

 # Short bio (displayed in user profile at end of posts)